featherbear/UNSW-CSE-Thesis/site/content/posts/usr-bin-qemu-arm-static.md

 toc = true

 +++
-> It's an x86 binary for debugging the ARM files

-`/usr/sbin/qemu-arm-static`

-***

-You can also install your own version of qemu.

 # qemu TL;DR

+The file located at `/usr/sbin/qemu-arm-static` is an x86 binary for debugging the ARM files.
+You can also install your own version of `qemu-arm-static`

 > `LD_LIBRARY_PATH=./lib/arm-linux-gnueabihf/ ./usr/bin/qemu-arm-static ./lib/ld-linux-armhf.so.3 [PROGRAM]`

----
+***

 # gdb TL;DR

-Install `gdb-multiarch`: `sudo apt install gdb-multiarch`
+Install `gdb-multiarch` on your host machine. e.g Ubuntu: `sudo apt install gdb-multiarch`

-Add parameter `-g [PORT]` to the qemu line.
+1. Add parameter `-g [PORT]` to the qemu line.

 > `LD_LIBRARY_PATH=./lib/arm-linux-gnueabihf/ ./usr/bin/qemu-arm-static -g 1234 ./lib/ld-linux-armhf.so.3 [PROGRAM]`

-Then on your host computer,
+2. Then on your host computer,

 > `gdb-multiarch -ex="target remote:1234" [PROGRAM]`

+***